 The stats held true as the inside battle was a dead heat.
 Ottawa went 17/39 compared with Carleton’s 17/37.
 With both teams scoring 34 points from two point range, the game would have to be decided on the perimeter or from the free throw line.

 Johnny Berhanemeskel averages 24.4 points per game (fourth in CIS) with a season high 34 points against Windsor.
-Phil Scrubb averages 20.2 points per game, with a monster 44 point performance against McMaster.
-The Ottawa defense, however, were able to hold Phil Scrubb to just 7 points but he managed 8 assists.
+Philip Scrubb averages 20.2 points per game, with a monster 44 point performance against McMaster.
+The Ottawa defense, however, were able to hold Philip Scrubb to just 7 points but he managed 8 assists.
 Johnny was also below his average, but still provided 17 points to lead his team, adding 8 rebounds.

 Ottawa made 12/17 free throws in the game for 70.6%, shooting below their season average of 75.7% with 6 fewer attempts.
 Carleton only missed one of their 16 free throws, taking 7 fewer attempts than their average but shooting well above their 76.2% average at 93.8% in the game.

 While both teams made fewer trips to the free throw line, Carlton earned a 3 point advantage from the line.

 The Ravens average 45.1% and were shooting just below that mark (44.1%) in the game, but attempted 10 more than their average allowing them to make 4 more, for a total of 15 made 3-pointers in the game lead by Tyson Hinz who made 4/5 in the first half and 6/9 in the game and Clinton Springer-Williams who was 4/8.